Howe duality over finite fields I: The two stable ranges: Abstract

 \section{Abstract}

 This is the first in a series of papers on type I Howe duality for finite fields, concerning the restriction of an oscillator representation of the symplectic group to a product of a symplectic and an orthogonal group.
-The goal of the series is describing this restriction completely.
+The goal of the series is describing this restriction completely explicitly.
+Applications (described in the third paper of the series) include demonstrating that the tensor pairs previously calculated by S.-Y. Pan as occuring with non-zero multiplicity occur with multiplicity 1, proving the type C case of the Gurevich-Howe rank conjecture, and giving a recursive formula for the characters of cuspidal unipotent representations.
 In this first paper, we construct the correspondence in the two so called stable ranges, where the rank of one of the factors is large enough with respect to the other.